mmnaseri/spring-data-mock/README.md

   4. When should I use this?

-  > You should only use this to write you *unit* tests.
+  > You should only use this to write your *unit* tests.
 For anything else, you would want the whole application to come alive and work.
 Using mocks for that is a bad idea.

   5. This is going to be used at the level of code testing.
 Is it really well written?